 A 40 MHz operating EHT beamformee may support MU feedback for 242-tone RU solicited with an EHT NDP announcement frame of bandwith of 40MHz.

--tone-tone
+In an EHT non-TB sounding sequence, an 80 MHz operating EHT beamformee shall support SU feedback for 996-tone RU and 484+242-tone MRU (if the MRU is full BW feedback) solicited with an EHT NDP announcement frame of bandwidth of 80MHz.

+In an EHT TB sounding sequence, an 80 MHz operating EHT beamformee may support SU feedback for the Feedback RU/MRU Size as shown in Table 9-28e (Settings for BW, Partial BW Info subfield in the EHT NDP Announcement frame) which are within its operating channel width and solicited with an EHT NDP announcement frame of bandwidth of 20MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz.

 An 80 MHz operating EHT beamformee shall support MU feedback for the combinations of RU/MRU (if the MRU is full BW feedback) size and NDP announcement BW below